Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Tasting Notes:

-This is definitely a holy grail non-alcoholic red!
+This is definitely a holy grail non-alcoholic red.
 Hailing from a California winery, it’s new to the category but wowza!!
-Overall, it’s a fantastic red wine and it’s not to be missed if you’re serious about good quality European-style wine.
 This is not a boozy California red dupe.
-This is a classic, structured wine made with Petit Syrah (YUM!) and it is enjoyable with food or on its own.
-It smells, tastes and drinks like real wine and is worth every penny!
-Read our full review here.
+This is a classic, structured wine made with petit syrah showcasing notes of red currant, baking spice and fruit.
+It was aged in real oak barrels, so you definitely taste the oak and tannins.
+In my experience, it really shines with food, where its structure and balance come through best.
+It smells, tastes and drinks like real red wine and is worth every penny!
+Read my full review here.

 3. Saint Viviana Cab Sauv (U.S.)